 Standard MetroCards allow free transfers between subways and buses within a 2-hour period, as do normal tickets.
 However, the express bus routes are not included.
 Be prepared to pay and have exact change.

-Many New Yorkers consider the express bus route a safer option to the subway.
+Many New Yorkers consider the express bus to be a safer option than the subway.

 If the express bus timetable isn't suitable for you, Jamaica Station offers alternative transport options, such as the subway.